EdvinFlodstrom/EdvinFlodstrom.github.io/README.md

 #### 10:48
 Some good news, some potentially bad news.
 So in my browser, I'm getting an "App installable" prompt, which seems good, but I can't get the service worker to send a message to the console upon being installed.
 I'll keep trying some things and hope it works eventually, I suppose.

+#### 11:11
+So the service worker does register successfully, on my local server.
+Not on GitHub pages.
+I'm getting the aforementioned error message only on GitHub Pages, so I'm not sure what exactly is wrong here.